Ankitchandre/Mediawiki/README.md

 helm install <chart name>

-example > helm install mediawiki ./mediawiki-chart and helm install mediawiki ./mediawiki-mariadb-chart
+example > helm install mediawiki ./mediawiki-chart and helm install database ./mediawiki-mariadb-chart

 The application will be served on the external ip provided by below load balancer .
 In my case it was > http://localhost:8080.
 The databse host will be available at database:3306.
 Set the db root password, username and db name from values file placed inside mediawiki-mariadb-chart .
 Use the same to configure mediawiki db details page .